 Added by Mark J. Cotter on February 23, 2016 at 7:00am — No Comments

 I have got a few more years of stretching hose and throwing ladders in front of me, but I'm sure this cartoon will be me when that time comes.
 Can't imagine what it's like to know you won't be riding those big red rigs any longer - not sure I want to think about it.
-But for…Continue
+But for those of you who have served your years and shed sweat, blood, and tears, I…Continue

 Many rescuers have heard, seen, or used what is commonly known as a 3rd door conversion.
 The 3rd door conversion gains much needed access to rear occupants of a 2 door vehicle.
 This method can be completed quickly.
-The yellow lines show notches or cuts via the cutter…Continue
+The yellow lines show notches or cuts via the cutter or sawzall.
+If the cuts are done well, little to no…Continue

 Added by Isaac Frazier on February 22, 2016 at 9:28am — No Comments